AmirAshvins/how-to-use-CLion/index.md

   ★ Recommendation
   {: .label .label-blue }
   Recommendations provide more information about the best way to proceed with a particular step.
 They are always encased in a blue box and preceded by a star.

+  ✓ Success check
+  {: .label .label-purple}
+  Success checks allow you to verify you completed a procedure correctly.

   \* Note
   {: .label .label-green }